GenericMappingTools/2019-unavco-short-course/hw1/README.md

    * Linux: run `xdg-open count.mp4`
    * Windows: run `explorer count.mp4`

-   The result should look like this:
+   The result should be an animation with numbers counting from 0 to 24 that looks like
+   this:

    ![`2019-unavco-course/hw1/output/count.mp4`](output/count.gif)